jfadev/bottok/README.md

 ```

 Open with Notepad.exe the file `C:\Users\{your-user}\.ssh\id_rsa.pub`, copy its content and paste it into your GitHub account in [https://github.com/settings/ssh/new](https://github.com/settings/ssh/new)

+Note: you may need to create the `.ssh` folder manually in your Windows user folder if it is not created automatically.

 ![](doc/8.png?raw=true)